Troopers: One in custody after pursuit through two counties

 DAVIESS COUNTY, Ind.
 (WEHT) – Indiana State Police say one person is in custody after leading troopers on a pursuit at speeds of up to 110+ mph through at least two southwestern Indiana counties.

 The incident started just after 4 p.m.
-Sunday when an Evansville district state police trooper tried stopping a car northbound on I-69 near Petersburg.
+Sunday when an Evansville district state police trooper tried stopping a car driving for false registration as it was driving northbound on I-69 near Petersburg.

-The driver fled the scene reaching speeds over 100 miles per hour and threw several items out of the car.
+The driver refused to stop and accelerated to speeds over 100 mph.
+After refusing to stop for approximately 18 miles, the driver suddenly pulled over and stopped near the 61 mile-marker in Daviess County.

-Troopers were able to stop the car at the 61 mile marker on I-69 north of the Washington exit in Daviess County, Indiana.
+The driver was identified as 51-year-old James R. Coy of Washington.
+He was arrested without further incident.

 (This story was originally published on March 7, 2021)